marko977x/Fantasy-Premier-League/README.md

 # <a name="instructions"></a>Instructions
 Steps to run the application :
-   * A favorite JAVA text editor or IDE.
+   * A favorite IDE.
+   * JDK 8 or later.
+   * Download and unzip the source repository.
+   * Start your IDE and open your project.
+   * Run the app.
 # <a name="Usage"></a>Usage
 * <img align="right" width="400" height="300" src="https://user-images.githubusercontent.com/18104045/31203364-12105bb0-a967-11e7-822d-19216c7a2483.png"> Because of there already some data it is not necessary to click the update button.
 If you click the Update button, it will appear chrome window.
 Data update will be completed when chrome window disappears.
 * After that, you can setup requirements for the team, which includes: the maximum sum of players price and number of midfield and attack players.
 When you have finished that, click on the Find button.